Pirates vs. Blue Jays Player Props Betting Odds

-Player props are listed for Vladimir Guerrero Jr. and Bryan Reynolds, among others, when the Toronto Blue Jays visit the Pittsburgh Pirates at PNC Park on Saturday at 6:35 PM ET.
+Player prop bet odds for Bryan Reynolds and others are listed when the Toronto Blue Jays visit the Pittsburgh Pirates at PNC Park on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with DraftKings!